2015 Russian Sukhoi Su-24 shootdown: Search and rescue

 The Turkish state-owned Anadolu Agency showed video footage of the aircraft crashing and the two pilots parachuting down.
 Russian helicopters conducted low-altitude combat search and rescue flights in the area to look for the pilot.

 Two Mil Mi-8 helicopters were sent to find and recover the pilots from the crash site.
 One of the helicopters was damaged by small-arms fire from Syrian Turkmen Brigade militants, resulting in the death of a naval infantryman, and was forced to make an emergency landing.
 All the surviving crew of the helicopter were later rescued and evacuated.
 The Free Syrian Army's 1st Coastal Division claimed that they subsequently destroyed the abandoned helicopter using a US-made BGM-71 TOW missile.

-As the Russian armed forces began planning an operation to extract the pilot, the Iranian General Qasem Soleimani contacted them and proposed a joint rescue operation under his supervision.
+As the Russian Armed Forces began planning an operation to extract the pilot, the Iranian General Qasem Soleimani contacted them and proposed a joint rescue operation under his supervision.
 The rescue team which General Soleimani put forth consisted of eight Hezbollah special forces personnel and 18 Syrian commandos, who were trained by Iran and had firsthand knowledge of the geography of the area, with Russia providing transport, logistical support, air cover and satellite intelligence.
 One of the pilots, Oleg Peshkov, had been wounded and then killed by rebels after parachuting from the plane, while the other one, Konstantin Murahtin, escaped and was rescued.
 During the rescue mission a Russian Marine, Alexandr Pozynich, had been fatally wounded.
 The rescue team returned to base safely and handed over the pilot to the Syrian Army.
 Vladimir Putin was reportedly closely following the operation.
 The body of the dead pilot was flown to Turkey and Russian officials in Ankara arranged for its repatriation to Moscow.

 Aftermath

 On 25 November, the foreign ministers of Russia and Turkey spoke for an hour by telephone, and both governments stated that day that they would not initiate a war as a result of the incident.
 Russian Foreign Minister Sergey Lavrov told journalists that his country would "seriously reevaluate" its relationship with Turkey.
 The Russian Defence Ministry broke off military contacts with the Turkish Armed Forces and Russian defence officials said that future airstrikes in Syria would be escorted by fighters.
-According to the Russian Minister of Defence Sergey Shoygu, Russia will deploy S-400 surface-to-air missile systems to Khmeimim airbase in Syria, where the Russian Aerospace Forces group is stationed.
+According to the Russian Minister of Defence Sergei Shoigu, Russia would deploy S-400 surface-to-air missile systems to Khmeimim airbase in Syria, where the Russian Aerospace Forces group was stationed.